 4. Work Closely With Parents

-We want to give parents every resource they need to raise their children in the gospel of grace.
-If parents desire, our pastor and his wife will meet with them to develop a discipleship plan for their family.
+We try hard to give parents every resource they need to raise their children in the gospel of grace.

 *For more info, contact Kathryn: kathrynedodson@gmail.com